 I began the year by transitioning from my old blog (Chapter One) into this one.
 It was a long, hard transition due to constraints at work and I employed the services of a company to help with the move.
 Needless to say, that was probably the worst decision I made all year.
 The company failed to deliver as per the plan, remained unbothered when things turned sour, I received no refunds or any official apology, lost my old comments, stats, time and of course money.
 In the end, I just had to be patient enough to work on the new blog myself.
 I have taken away many lessons from that experience, so it’s all good.

 Month-by-Month Adventures on Travel with a Pen

 January: I began the year with a trip to Omu Resort in Lagos.
-It was a fun ‘lil trip I made with my friend and a good way to kick off 2017.
-Later the same month, I visited the neighboring countries of Benin Republic and Togo on a budget.
+It was a fun ‘lil trip I made with my friend and a good way to kick off in 2017.
+Later the same month, I visited the neighbouring countries of Benin Republic and Togo on a budget.
 This was my second visit to Benin R and first to Togo and I absolutely enjoyed the trip.

 In February, I went hiking, forest camping and searching for wild African elephants in Ogun State with Unravelling Nigeria.
 I absolutely loved the thrill of camping in Nigeria and our mini safari – which ended in a cold trail.
 The entire trip was so much fun and I’m hoping for more trips like this in 2018.

 In April, my sister and I took a road trip from Nigeria to Ghana.
 We had a stop at Grand Popo (Benin Republic) before visiting Accra and Cape Coast.
 If you haven’t checked out the posts, make sure you do :).
 I also have a review of all the services we used and a detailed cost breakdown too.